 The Oxygen Atmosphere

 The most important change in Earth's environment since life began is the buildup of free oxygen in the air.
 Before life became established on Earth, the air contained no free oxygen.
 Today, the atmosphere is 21 percent oxygen.
-Although small amounts of oxygen were present very soon after life appeared, the significant buildup probably began about two billion years ago.
-By the time of the Cambrian Explosion, 570 million years ago, the oxygen content had to be approximately as high as it is today.
+Although small amounts of oxygen were present very soon after life appeared, the significant buildup probably began about 2.5 billion years ago.
+By the time of the Cambrian Explosion, maybe 540 million years ago, the oxygen content had to be approximately as high as it is today.

 There is evidence that the beginning of the oxygen buildup coincides with the appearance of the first eukaryotic cells.
 Most bacteria don't require oxygen, and many are poisoned by oxygen.
 All eukaryotic cells require oxygen for their more complicated and more efficient metabolism.
 Furthermore, there has to be oxygen for there to be ozone.
 Ozone shields the surface of Earth from damaging ultraviolet rays.
 Only with such shielding can life come out from under water or underground and begin to live on the surface (2):